 18A.
 Advertisement for position of CEO or senior employee — s.
 5.36(4) and 5.37(3)

-(1) If a position of CEO, or of senior employee, of a local government becomes vacant, the local government is to advertise the position —
+(1) If a position of CEO, or of a senior employee, of a local government becomes vacant, the local government is to advertise the position in a newspaper circulating generally throughout the State unless it is proposed that the position be filled by —

-(a) on a notice board exhibited to the public at the local government’s offices, if the position is —

-(i) to be filled on a part time basis by a person who is also employed by another local government; or
+(a) a person who is, and will continue to be, employed by another local government and who will fill the position on a contract or contracts for a total period not exceeding 5 years; or

-(ii) an acting position for a term not exceeding one year;
+(b) a person who will be acting in the position for a term not exceeding one year.

-or

-(b) otherwise, in a newspaper circulating generally throughout the State.

 (2) An advertisement referred to in subregulation (1) is to contain —